 Hydro respects the human rights of all individuals and groups that may be affected by our operations.
-This includes, but is not limited to, employees, contractors, suppliers, employees working for our suppliers (including contracted and agency workers and subsuppliers), agencies, partners, communities, children and future generations, and those affected by the use and disposal of our products.
+This includes employees, contractors, suppliers, agencies, partners, communities, and those affected by the use and disposal of our products.

 Our commitment to respect human rights is guided by internationally recognized human rights and labor standards, including those contained in the International Bill of Human Rights and the ILO Declaration on Fundamental Principles and Rights at Work (Core Labor Standards).